 Mission and Areas

-Per the Founder and Grantor of The Ikoku Charitable Trusts, their originating charitable mission includes a commitment to developing ways to attend to and promote the public interest within Africa and across continents, within and across local and global communities, and also within and across fields and modes of communal participation, cultural expression, daily living and knowledge production.
+Per the Founder and Grantor of The Ikoku Charitable Trusts, its originating charitable mission includes a commitment to developing ways to attend to and promote the public interest within Africa and across continents, within and across local and global communities, and also within and across fields and modes of communal participation, cultural expression, daily living and knowledge production.

 Mission Through Areas

-A primary means by which The Ikoku Charitable Trusts fulfill the originating charitable mission is via a tripartite structure that entails their particular relationship to The Ikoku Foundations.
-The Ikoku Charitable Trusts hold and manage the donated assets of The Ikoku Foundations, and periodically distribute portions of said assets to the Foundations for their charitable operations.
-The holding, management and distribution of these assets are done with specified attention to our Trusts Areas of Philanthropy and Public Benefit — all twelve of which are delineated by the Founder in The Declaration of Trust.
+A primary means by which The Ikoku Charitable Trusts fulfills the originating charitable mission is via a tripartite structure that entails its particular relationship to The Ikoku Foundations.
+The Ikoku Charitable Trusts holds and manages the donated assets of The Ikoku Foundations, and periodically distribute portions of said assets to the Foundations for their charitable operations.
+The holding, management and distribution of these assets are done with specified attention to the Trusts Areas of Philanthropy and Public Benefit — all twelve of which are delineated by the Founder in The Declaration of Trust.

 Trusts Areas as Aegis and Auspices

-Thus much of our good works are administered, developed and funded under the auspices of our Trusts Areas of Public Benefit — which are not separable lines of account — but dedicated areas, and where needed accompanying financial instruments, that are tasked with focusing our attention, commitment, resources and assessment as we conceive, conduct and periodically review our charitable efforts.
+Thus philanthropy and other good works are administered, developed and funded under the auspices of the Trusts Areas of Public Benefit — which are not separable lines of account — but dedicated areas, and where needed accompanying financial instruments, that are tasked with focusing attention, commitment, resources and assessment as The Ikoku Charitable Trusts conceives, conducts and periodically reviews its charitable efforts.

 Trusts Areas of Public Benefit

-The Ikoku Charitable Trusts develop and carry out their charitable purposes and philanthropic work via the Trusts Areas of Public Benefit delineated below, for which we also provide access to further information:
+The Ikoku Charitable Trusts develop and carry out its charitable purposes and philanthropic work via the Trusts Areas of Public Benefit delineated below, for which provided below is access to further information:

 Education and Research